flokoe/bash-hackers-wiki/docs/syntax/arrays.md

 -   Only Bash and mksh support compound assignment with mixed explicit subscripts and automatically incrementing subscripts.
 In ksh93, in order to specify individual subscripts within a compound assignment, all subscripts must be given (or none).
-Zsh doesn\'t support specifying individual subscripts at all.
+Zsh doesn't support specifying individual subscripts at all.
 -   Appending to a compound assignment is a fairly portable way to append elements after the last index of an array.
 In Bash, this also